RuggedEdgeAI/health_sensors/README.md

 >🛠️ Install ADB Wi-Fi to ease debugging of the IS.SW1 sensors without the need for a dock station that often disconnects upon movement.
 [Check it out here!](https://plugins.jetbrains.com/plugin/14969-adb-wi-fi)

-Debug steps are taked to observe sensor behaviour and the Apps reponses. the App always respond to any sensor data comes from sensor-device [check step 2.]
+Debug steps are taken to observe sensor behaviour and the Apps respond. the App always respond to any sensor data comes from sensor-device [check step 2.]

 ## step 1.
 Enable debuggable-mode: